Apply Now or go to Admissions for information about applying. For further assistance, please call 815-280-2493.

 All new full-time students are required to attend New Student Orientation (NSO).
 At NSO you will learn about JJC, meet with a counselor to discuss course recommendations and learn how to use eResources and register for your classes.
 Students must first follow the Admission Steps which first includes watching the New Student Information Presentation (Step 6) prior to signing up for NSO.
 Please note: NSO is recommended but not required for part-time students.
 However, if you need academic advising you must attend NSO.

-If returning after two or more years, complete an online admission application Apply Now.
+If returning after one or more years, complete an online admission application Apply Now.
 Students will receive an acknowledgement letter in the mail and a follow-up e-mail sent to their JJC e-mail account.

 Joliet Junior College no longer prints hard copies of our catalog but our full Catalog can be viewed online.